woocommerce/woocommerce-blocks/docs/extensibility/payment-method-integration.md

 ### Processing Payment

-Currently, the checkout block has legacy handling for payment processing (by converting incoming `payment_data` provided by the client side payment method to `$_POST` and calling the payment gateway's `process_payment` function ).
-So unless your payment method hooks into the core checkout `process_checkout` function in any way, this will take care of processing your payment for you server side if you already have a WooCommerce Payment method extension integrated with the existing shortcode checkout flow.
+The checkout block currently has legacy handling for payment processing.
+It converts incoming `payment_data` provided by the client-side payment method to `$_POST` and calls the payment gateway's `process_payment` function.
+If you already have a WooCommerce Payment method extension integrated with the existing shortcode checkout flow, the checkout block's legacy handling will take care of processing your payment for you on the server side.
+However, If your payment method hooks into the core checkout `process_checkout` function in any way, you will need to account for this behavior and make appropriate adjustments.
+(See the section below about hooking into the checkout process via the Store API.)

 ### Registering Assets